SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0756 GMT

 -------------------------------------

-The benchmark five-year swap rate falls 1 bp at 8.03 percent.
-The one-year rate unchanged at 8.45 percent.
+The benchmark five-year swap rate gains 1 bp to 7.86 percent while the one-year rate is steady at 8.38 percent.

 CALL MONEY